Suspect in custody after unprovoked fatal attack on 70-year-old man in Anaheim

 Investigators also say Abbott had been out on bail for an earlier attack, an assault with a deadly weapon on May 15.

-Anyone who has information about Abbott or may have been victimized in a similar assault to contact detectives at (714)321-3669 or Orange County Crime Stoppers at 855-TIP-OCCS.
+Anyone who has information about Abbott or may have been victimized in a similar assault are being asked to contact detectives at (714) 321-3669 or Orange County Crime Stoppers at 855-TIP-OCCS.